PaulRedko/js-study/README_s05-arrays.md

 examples: list of comments in a post; levels in a game; list of songs in a playlist.
 One can store different data types in array, not only strings or numbers.
 It can be combined.
 Array are indexed same as strings.
 Every data value has it number from 0 to n.
-Arran can be done with sqare brackets [] and also passed data as new Array(1,2,3,1,"didko") In comparison to the stings, arrays are mutable: they can be changed with different methods.
+Array is declared with sqare brackets [] and also passed data as new Array(1,2,3,1,"didko") In comparison to the stings, arrays are mutable: they can be changed with different methods.

-Arrays has 11 main methods: concat, indexOf, include, push, pop, unshift, shift, length, slice, splice, join
+Arrays has 12 main methods: concat, indexOf, include, push, pop, unshift, shift, length(object), slice, splice, join, reverse, sort.

 EX:
 let students = ["Paul","22",14,"Sofia",null,NaN]
-students.length[0] // 'Paul'
+students.length // 'Paul'

 Modifyng arrays: directly, when you know array length and value places. let myShoppingList = ["Paper","Potato","Cheese","water"]